Motorcycle Manual in Florida

 The course has two components:

-- A motorcycle riding section that lasts about 10 hours.
+- A motorcycle riding section.

 Motorcycles and helmets are provided, but you must bring other protective gear yourself, such as gloves.